mattirwin/ListReplace/README.md

 =================================
 v.0.1.0

 This is a port of a script I wrote back when I was coding in BBEdit.
 It ended up being the most productive script I ever wrote myself for BBEdit.
-Now here it is for Sublime Text.
+Now here it is for Sublime Text 2.

 ##What it does